haosulab/ManiSkill/docs/source/user_guide/getting_started/quickstart.md

     env.render()  # a display is required to render env.close()
 ```

+Changing `num_envs` to a value > 1 will automatically turn on the GPU simulation mode.
+More quick details [covered below](#gpu-parallelizedvectorized-tasks)

 You can also run the same code from the command line to demo random actions